Horowitz-Polchinski Solutions at Large $k$: Numerics

 In figure \ref{grrd65} we see that $g_{rr}=1$ at $r=0,\infty$.
 The latter is due to the fact that $\chi,\phi$ go to zero at infinity, so in this limit the background asymptotes to flat space.
 The former follows from substituting the boundary conditions (\ref{bc}) into (\ref{eh}), which leads to

-An interesting question is what happens to the solution in figure \ref{chiPhid65} when we change the dimension $d$.
+\ \ An interesting question is what happens to the solution in figure \ref{chiPhid65} when we change the dimension $d$.
 In figure \ref{chi0Phid} we answer this question for the particular case $\chi=-\sqrt{2}\phi$, in which the solution preserves a diagonal $SU(2)$.
 Figure \ref{chi0d} shows the dependence of the maximal value of $\chi$, $\chi(0)$, on the dimension.
-The particular parametrization of the vertical axis in this figure is useful, since the point $\chi=\sqrt2/\pi$ corresponds to a singularity of the kinetic \eqref{kinterm} and potential \eqref{Vchiphi} terms in the effective Lagrangian.
+The particular parametrization of the vertical axis in this figure is useful, since the point $\chi=1/\sqrt2\pi$ corresponds to a singularity of the kinetic \eqref{kinterm} and potential \eqref{Vchiphi} terms in the effective Lagrangian.

-We learn from figure \ref{chi0d} that for general $6<d<7$, the solution is regular for all $r$.
+We learn from figure \ref{chi0d} that for general $6<d<d_c\approx 7.172$, the solution is regular for all $r$.
 Geometrically, it describes a deformed three-sphere, whose deformation increases as $r$ decreases; it is largest at $r=0$.
 For $d=6+\epsilon$, the deformation is very small for all $r$, in agreement with the results of \cite{Balthazar:2022hno} for the HP problem.
 We will describe that deformation in the next section.
-On the other hand, as $d\to 7$,\footnote{Since the analysis is numerical, the critical value of $d$ in figure \ref{chi0d}, $d_c$, is subject to numerical uncertainty.
-Our result is $d_c=7\pm 0.005$. } the deformation grows, and the solution becomes singular at small $r$.
+On the other hand, as $d\to d_c$, the deformation grows, and the solution becomes singular at small $r$.

 Figure \ref{Phid} shows the difference between the value of the dilaton at small and large $r$.
 If we fix the value of the dilaton at infinity, its value at the origin grows without bound as $d\to d_c$.
 Thus, the analysis breaks down at that value of $d$.
 For $d>d_c$, the HP-type solutions described above cease to exist.